Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 11. They get their nutrition by photosynthesis because they have Chloroplast in their cell.

-But there are some plants that are heterotrophic.
-They get their nutrition from insects like – Utricularia (Bladderwort), and Venus fly traps.
-You may have seen some flowers in movies or videos that when insects sit on those flowers, the flower closes and insects get trapped inside it.
-After which these flowers get nutrition by decomposing these insects.
+But some plants are heterotrophic.
+They get their nutrition from insects like – Utricularia (Bladderwort) and Venus fly traps.
+You may have seen some flowers in movies or videos that when insects sit on those flowers, the flower closes, and insects get trapped inside it.
+After this, these flowers get nutrition by decomposing these insects.

 Classification of the plant kingdom –